biocore/conda-recipes/README.md

     anaconda upload <path-to-your-conda-package.tar.bz2>

-You can find the path of the built package with following commands:
+You can find the path to the built package with following commands:

     cd <recipe-directory>
     conda build . --output